 Why is my OpenClaw local model not working?

-The most common cause is the tool calling streaming bug (GitHub Issue #5769).
-OpenClaw sends stream: true to all providers, but Ollama's streaming implementation drops tool call responses.
-This means your local model can chat but can't execute tools, skills, or actions.
-Other causes include model discovery timeouts, context window mismatches (OpenClaw needs 64K+ tokens), and WSL2 networking issues.
-Check your gateway logs for "Failed to discover Ollama models" or "fetch failed" messages.
+Most often it's the tool calling streaming bug (GitHub Issue #5769): OpenClaw sends stream: true and Ollama's streaming drops tool call responses, so your agent can chat but can't run tools.
+Other causes: discovery timeouts, context windows under 64K tokens, and WSL2 networking.
+Check logs for "Failed to discover Ollama models" or "fetch failed."

 How does Ollama compare to cloud providers for OpenClaw?

-Ollama gives you zero API costs and full privacy, but local models under 30B parameters struggle with reliable tool calling, multi-step reasoning, and long-context accuracy.
-Cloud providers like Claude Sonnet ($3/$15 per million tokens) and DeepSeek ($0.28/$0.42) offer reliable tool calling, larger context windows, and consistent performance.
-Gemini 2.5 Flash has a free tier with 1,500 requests/day.
-For production agents, cloud providers are significantly more reliable.
+Ollama is free and private, but local models under 30B parameters struggle with tool calling and multi-step reasoning.
+Cloud providers like DeepSeek and Claude Haiku give reliable tool calling and large context for a few dollars a month, and Gemini has a free tier.
+For production agents, cloud is significantly more reliable.

 How do I fix OpenClaw Ollama tool calling?

-The core issue is OpenClaw's stream: true default breaking Ollama's tool call responses.
-The community workaround requires modifying OpenClaw's source to disable streaming when tools are present for Ollama providers.
-Until this is merged into a release, the practical fix is to use Ollama for chat-only tasks and a cloud provider for tool-dependent operations.
-Set Ollama as your heartbeat model and a cloud model as your primary.
+The root cause is OpenClaw's stream: true default dropping Ollama's tool call responses.
+The community workaround patches OpenClaw's source to disable streaming when tools are present.
+Until that ships in a release, use Ollama for chat-only tasks and route tool-dependent operations to a cloud provider via your model config.

 Is it worth running OpenClaw on local models to save money?